ricsanfre/pi-cluster/docs/_docs/sso.md

 #### Grafana dashboards

 Keycloak provides Grafana Dashboards to display metrics collected by Prometheus.
-They are available at [keycloak/keycloak-grafana-dashboard](https://github.com/keycloak/keycloak-grafana-dashboard) Github repo.
+They are available at [keycloak/keycloak-grafana-dashboard](https://github.com/keycloak/keycloak-grafana-dashboard) GitHub repo.

 There are 2 Dashboards available: